SamManOp/ATR_CODE_DETECTIVE/README.md

-# Forked Blazepose with DepthAI tracking
+# Forked Blazepose with DepthAI and Real-Time Landmark Position Graph

 Run the following to use BlazeposeDepthaiEdge model with real time pose landmark positional data presented on a matplotlib graph.